 Planning and zoning: base zones, overlay zones and plan districts

-You can find the zoning of a property on Portland Maps under Permits and Zoning - Zoning and Districts.
+You can find the zoning of a property on Portland Maps.

 Zoning regulations affect all new construction, as well as most changes to development that already exists.
 Zoning rules also apply to property line changes and most site activity including some tree cutting and landscaping.

-All properties in the City of Portland have a “base zone”.
-A base zone is a designation that explains what types of uses and activities can occur on a property.
+All properties in the City of Portland have a “base zone.”
+A base zone explains what types of uses and activities can occur on a property.
 Base zones also explain the rules for how big development can be, where it can be located on properties, and many other things.
 For example, properties with a base zone designation that starts with the letter, “R” can be used mainly for residential uses with some exceptions.
-Commercial uses (businesses) are mainly located in base zones that start with the letter, “C,” or sometimes, “E or I.” Find more information on the Base Zones web page.
+Commercial uses (businesses) are mainly located in base zones that start with the letter, “C,” or sometimes, “E or I.” Find more information on the Base Zones webpage.